alexdlukens/chipyard-arty-fpga/README.md

 This script is intended to be used before running the 'build\_toolchains.sh script located under {chipyard\_dir}/scripts.
 This will enable multilib support required to compile c programs for RV32 (used by the Chipyard Arty FPGA project.
 This script also adds several variables used by the Freedom E SDK and other scripts to the environment variables file for Chipyard.

+Assumes that Freedom E SDK is in the same parent directory as Chipyard

 # Usage

 * **update\_build\_toolchains.sh**